rapid7/dap/README.md

 ### Prerequisites

-DAP requires Ruby, and is best suited for systems with a relatively current version, preferably one installed and managed by [`rbenv`](https://github.com/rbenv/rbenv) or [`rvm`](https://rvm.io/) with the bundler gem installed and up to date.
+DAP requires Ruby, and is best suited for systems with a relatively current version with 2.1.0 being the minimum requirement.
+Ideally, this will be managed with either [`rbenv`](https://github.com/rbenv/rbenv) or [`rvm`](https://rvm.io/) with the bundler gem also installed and up to date.
 Using system managed/installed Rubies is possible but fraught with peril.

 DAP depends on [Maxmind's geoip database](http://dev.maxmind.com/geoip/legacy/downloadable/) to be able to append geographic metadata to analyzed datasets.
 If you intend on using this capability, run the following as `root`: